 What I’m getting at is to know your brand connection!
 First your budget should dictate what you buy, not the price of a particular item.
 Knowing who is who and what is what it a big part of whether or not you buy a dupe.
 But, it’s important to keep in mind that the business of makeup is always changing.
 Companies are constantly being bought and sold, so you will want to do your own research.

-For example, I did not know until I wrote this post that Cle de Peau (a celeb fave foundation and concealer) fell under Shiseido.
-Do I want to spend $100+ on Cle de Peau foundation or concealer?
-Heck no!
-But guess what, I love NARS concealers.
+For example, I did not know until I wrote this post that this pricey Cle de Peau concealer falls under the Shiseido brand umbrella.
+Why would I want to spend $100+ on this Cle de Peau concealer when this concealer, also made by Shiseido, costs a fraction.
+(Plus, this is a pro kit staple).
 Coincidence?
 I think not.

 I’ve been such a long-time Sephora, Ulta, Neiman Marcus, and Nordy shopper that it’s difficult to remember sometimes that I need to expand my horizons.
 So many of the brands that I’ve grown to love have been absorbed or bought out by larger cosmetics companies, and, well, a lot of these brands are just not the same as they used to be.
 MAC is one of them, so is Urban Decay, Laura Mercier, and Smashbox.
 They are still great but not AS great as before they “sold out.”

 Many of these smaller brands are cruelty free, vegan, and super pigmented.
 Because they are smaller and lesser known, products tend to sell out and be restocked frequently.
 Chances are, if you try them, you’ll love them… so long as they don’t sell out (both literally & figuratively).

 Also, check your favorite drugstores for new brands.
 I know a lot of them are now carrying Korean skincare and makeup brands, and I even found a Girlaktic lippie at a Rite-Aid when I still lived in California and it’s amazing and didn’t cost near as much as some of the higher end department store products.